hyochan/hackatalk-website/docs/client/start-direct-messaging.md

 ...
 ```

 In `MainStackNavigator.tsx`, we are sending `Message` screen a params which can be `MessageItemChannel` or `MessageItemUser`.
 Therefore in `Message.tsx`, we applied type-guard to handle different cases.
-We wanted to make this simple so we came up with providing an ad-hoc resolver called `findOrCreatePrivateChannelId` in our backend.
+We wanted to make this simple so we came up with providing an ad-hoc resolver called `findOrCreatePrivateChannel` in our backend.
 This will return the `Channel` data and fulfill your data to be loaded in the `Message` screen.
-Therefore, `findOrCreatePrivateChannelId` should be called every time before entering the `Message` screen.
+Therefore, `findOrCreatePrivateChannel` should be called every time before entering the `Message` screen.
 > This could be partially handled in client-side to prevent re-fetching.